 Who should use the CRA Schedule 7 tax form?

-This schedule is called RRSP Unused Contributions, Transfers and HBP or LLP Activities.
+This schedule is called RRSP Unused Contributions, Transfers, and HBP or LLP Activities.
+You use this form to report your prior unused contributions, current contributions, any transfers from or to the plan, any payments made to the home buyer plan (HBP), or lifelong learning plan (LLP).
 Unused RRSP contributions appear on your Notice of Assessment form.

-The transfers refer to income that was transferred into an RRSP from a registered retirement income fund (RRIF) or a retirement allowance.
-Use Schedule 7 to declare that transfer.
+- Report all transfers from other registered accounts.
+The transfers refer to income that was transferred into an RRSP from a registered retirement income fund (RRIF), PRPP, SPP, or transferable retirement allowance.
+Your deduction limit is not reduced by this amount.